| | | | |

 Participate in an Auction in Colonial Williamsburg

-Market Square has large tents set up to sell souvenirs.
+Look for the large tents set up to sell souvenirs.
 The auction stage can be found behind the tents.

-I have purchased souvenirs at a better price than the stores that sold them.
 So, step up and don’t be afraid to bid.
 You don’t have to pre-register, either.

 Go Shopping

-Shopping in Colonial Williamsburg is different from shopping at your local mall.
 The items in the historic shops are 18th-century games, toys, food, housewares, and clothing.

 These shops are often a favorite stop for the kids.
 Simple games and tricorn hats are the most bought items.